Skip to content

 The Bornean barbet is a species of bird from the Megalaimidae family.
 It is only found in Indonesia and Malaysia and is endemic to the island of Borneo.
 This means that it is not found anywhere else in the world.

 Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical moist montane forests.
-These environments are generally humid and warm, with plenty of trees and vegetation for the bird to take shelter in and find food.
+These environments are generally humid and warm, with plenty of trees and vegetation for the birds to take shelter in and find food.

 Lowland forests are those that are closer to sea level, while montane forests are located on the slopes of mountains.
-The Bornean barbet is adapted to living in these warm and humid environments and is an important part of the fragile ecosystems of Borneo.
+The Bornean barbet is adapted to living in these warm and humid environments and is an integral part of the fragile ecosystems of Borneo.

 KingdomAnimalia